jtiradohernandez/lab-java-exceptions-and-testing/README.md

 ## Set Up

-Combine the 2 labs `4.02` and `4.04` and then copy the code to your new repository.
+Combine the 2 labs Intro to Spring Boot (4.02) and Add and Update (4.04) and then copy the code to your new repository.

 <br>